stefanspringer1/SwiftXML/README.md

 This library gives full control of how to handle entities.
 Named entity references can persist inside the document event if they are not defined.
 Named entity references are being scored as internal or external entity rerefences during parsing, the external entity references being those which are referenced by external entity definitions in the internal subset inside the document declaration of the document.
 Possible replacements of internal entity references by text can be controlled by the application.

 No automated inclusion of external parsed entities takes place.
-The user of the library has to implements such features herself.
+The user of the library has to implement such features herself if needed.

 In the current state, the library does not recognize XML namespaces; elements or attributes with namespace prefixes are give the full name "prefix:unprefixed".